syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 ---
 layout: post
-title:  Sorting and Filtering Operation | Spreadsheet | syncfusion
+title:  Sorting and Filtering Operation in WinForms Spreadsheet | syncfusion
-description: This section provides an overview of Sorting and Filtering Operation in Spreadsheet for Syncfusion WinForms.
+description: This section provides an overview of Sorting and Filtering Operation in WinForms Spreadsheet with examples.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug